Introduction to Knee Pain

 When it comes to knee pain, our patients broadly fall into one of two categories;

-• Those experiencing pain associated with activities of daily living.
+- Those experiencing pain associated with activities of daily living.

-• Those experiencing pain secondary to sports activity
+- Those experiencing pain secondary to sports activity

 Whether you want chase after the grandchildren pain-free, or compete in that ultramarathon you’ve been training for, we target our rehabilitation plans to your individual needs.

-Our Physios are experienced in assessing and managing knee pain and will complete a comprehensive assessment of your history and symptoms in order to design an effective rehabilitation plan and ensure a rapid return to pain free activity.
+Our Podiatrists and Physios are experienced in assessing and managing knee pain and will complete a comprehensive assessment of your history and symptoms in order to design an effective rehabilitation plan and ensure a rapid return to pain free activity.

 Key Aspects of Our Care